BI 3706674 for Stomach and Esophageal Cancer

 The trial requires that you stop taking any previous anti-cancer chemotherapy at least 3 weeks before starting the trial drug, and any anti-cancer hormonal treatment or immunotherapy at least 2 weeks before.
 The protocol does not specify about other medications, so it's best to discuss with the trial team.

-What data supports the effectiveness of the drug BI 3706674 for stomach and esophageal cancer?
+What evidence suggests that BI 3706674 might be an effective treatment for stomach and esophageal cancer?

 Adults with advanced stomach or oesophagus cancer who have not had success with previous treatments, or for whom no other treatment options are available.
 They must have a specific type of genetic feature in their cancer cells (KRAS wild type amplification) and be able to undergo certain biopsies if needed.
 Participants should be generally healthy otherwise, with a life expectancy of at least 3 months.